dfalk-myune/myblog/README.md

 TO RUN:

+Copy .env.example into .env
+Run the following commands:

+composer install
+npm install
+npm run build
+php artisan migrate
+php artisan migrate:refresh
+php artsian db:seed
-terminal 1: php artisan serve
+php artisan serve

+=> Go to the address specified

 At this point, it is possible to either run the frontend program via accessing